DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 surviving on a patchwork of philanthropic funds sourced by the Central Australian Youth Link Up Service (CAYLUS).

-Papunya store, which is required to put half its profits into community development, supported the transition to the Maku Shed as their main community development project for 2014.
-At the time, the Papunya store was paying the PCR coordinator’s salary, as well as the Maku Shed’s power and water bills.
+The Papunya store, which is required to put half its profits into community development, supported the transition to the Maku Shed as its main community development project for 2014.
+At the time, the Papunya store was paying the PCR coordinator’s salary, as well as in the Maku Shed’s power and water bills.
 Internet and computer use at the Maku Shed was made available on a ticketing system, priced from \$0.50 to \$1, with tickets supplied by the Northern Territory Remote Indigenous Public